 - Coconut oil (optional)

 - The best pumpkins for baking are not the kind you use for carving.
-Pumpkins are a type of squash, and the bigger they get, the tougher and less pleasant tasting the flesh is.
+Pumpkins are a type of squash, and the bigger they get, the tougher and less pleasant tasting the pumpkin flesh is.
+Stick with smaller pumpkins for a sweeter, silky finish.

 - Aim for the smaller baking pumpkins that are roughly the size of a personal watermelon.
-Sometimes they are called sugar pumpkins, and in most stores, they’re labeled “baking pumpkins.”
+Sometimes they are called sugar pumpkins or pie pumpkins, and in most stores, they’re labeled “baking pumpkins.”

-- You want to choose one that’s heavy for its size, without blemishes, and that has a nice orange color.
-If it’ll be a couple of weeks before you use the pumpkin, choose one with a longer stem to prolong its shelf life.
+- You want to choose a pupmkin that’s heavy for its size, without blemishes, and that has a nice orange color.
+If it’ll be a couple of weeks before you use the fresh pumpkin, choose one with a longer stem to prolong its shelf life.

 Step 1.
 Thoroughly wash the pumpkin and dry it with a towel.
 Preheat oven to 400F.

 Step 2.
-Rub the outside of the pumpkin with 1-2 tsp of coconut oil.
-Place pumpkin on a baking sheet lined with aluminum foil or parchment paper.
+Rub the outside of the pumpkin with 1-2 teaspoons of coconut oil.
+Place the pumpkin on a large baking sheet lined with aluminum foil or parchment paper.

 Step 3.
-Bake in the oven for 45 minutes to 60 minutes.
-It is finished when a fork can pierce through the skin of the pumpkin and the flesh inside is soft.
-Allow the pumpkin to cool.
+Bake the pumpkin in the oven for 45 minutes to 60 minutes.
+It is finished when the skin is fork-tender and the flesh inside is soft.
+Allow the pumpkin to cool on the sheet pan.

 Step 4.
 Cut the roasted pumpkin in half and scoop the seeds out, setting them aside.

 Step 5.
-Continue with the “Making Puree” instructions below.
+Continue with the “Making Homemade Pumpkin Puree” instructions below.

 Step 2.
 Remove the seeds from the center of the pumpkin with a large spoon or ice cream scoop and set aside.
 The extra pulp can be cooked with the pumpkin, so place that in the slow cooker.

 Step 3.
 Cut each pumpkin half into quarters so that you have a total of eight pieces of pumpkin.
-Place all pieces of pumpkin into the slow cooker (I have this one) and cook on low for 4 hours.
+Place all pieces of pumpkin into the slow cooker and cook on low for 4 hours.
 Allow cooling before handling.

 Step 4.
-Continue with the “Making Puree” instructions below.
+Continue with the “Making Homemade Pumpkin Puree” instructions below.

 Step 2.
-Cut pumpkin halves into smaller pieces if needed and place on top of trivet inside your Instant Pot (this is the one I have).
+Cut pumpkin halves into smaller pieces if needed and place them on top of the trivet inside your Instant Pot.
 Add 1 cup of water.

 Step 3.
-Cook on High Pressure for 10 minutes and let Natural Release.
+Cook on High Pressure for 10 minutes, followed by a natural pressure release.

 Step 4.
-Once pressure has released carefully remove the pumpkin and let it cool before scooping out the seeds.
+Once the pressure has been released, carefully remove the pumpkin and let it cool before scooping out the seeds.

 Step 5.
-Continue with the “Making Puree” instructions below.
+Continue with the “Making Homemade Pumpkin Puree” instructions below.

-- If you chose the oven roasting method, peeling the skin off the pumpkin is really, really easy.
+If you choose the oven roasting method, peeling the skin off the pumpkin is really, really easy.
 The coconut oil makes the skin a bit crispy, so just grab a piece and pull.

-- If you’re using a blender or food processor: Place pumpkin pieces in the blender and puree until smooth.
-I made two rounds on my Blendtec, just to make sure it was extra smooth.
+- If you’re using a blender or food processor: Place pumpkin pieces in the blender and puree until smooth, for about 2 minutes.
+I did two rounds in my Blendtec, just to make sure the pumpkin pureee was extra smooth.

 - If you’re using an immersion blender: Place pumpkin pieces in a container deep enough to prevent splattering, and puree until smooth.